electricimp/BG96_GPS/README.md

-# BG96 GPS #
+# BG96 GPS 0.1.0 #

 This library provides your application with access to GPS location data retrieved from a BG96 module.
-It is intended for use with the imp006 module.
+It is intended for use with the imp006.

-**To include this library to your project, add**
+**To include this library to your project, copy the content of the file**

 ```
-#require "BG96_GPS.device.lib.nut:0.0.1"
+bg_96.device.lib.nut
 ```

-**at the top of your device code**
+**and paste it at the top of your device code**

+**IMPORTANT** This library has been released in alpha form to support early testers of impOS™ 43.
+An exception will be thrown if this library is run on an earlier version of impOS.

 ## BG96 GPS Usage ##